webronen/PiiDrone_X-314_Quad/README.md

 ## Safety & Robustness

-- **All PID states and setpoints are reset** when the FCU is inactive
+- All PID states and setpoints are reset when the FCU is inactive
-- **Final motor outputs are always constrained** to physical limits
+- Final motor outputs are always constrained to physical limits
-- **Failsafe and landing logic** activate on packet timeout or power warning
+- Failsafe and landing logic activate on packet timeout or power warning
-- **Auto-tune is aborted and state cleared** if thrust input is modified during thrust ramp or tuning
+- Auto-tune is aborted and state cleared if thrust input is modified during ramp or tuning

 ---